cosmos/cosmos-sdk/store/streaming/file/README.md

 In `streamers.file` we include three configuration parameters for the file streaming service:

-1. `streamers.x.keys` contains the list of `StoreKey` names for the KVStores to expose using this service.
+1. `streamers.file.keys` contains the list of `StoreKey` names for the KVStores to expose using this service.
     In order to expose *all* KVStores, we can include `*` in this list.
 An empty list is equivalent to turning the service off.
 2. `streamers.file.write_dir` contains the path to the directory to write the files to.
 3. `streamers.file.prefix` contains an optional prefix to prepend to the output files to prevent potential collisions with other App `StreamingService` output files.
+4. `streamers.file.output-metadata` specifies if output the metadata file, otherwise only data file is outputted.
+5. `streamers.file.stop-node-on-error` specifies if propagate the error to consensus state machine, it's nesserary for data integrity when node restarts.
+6. `streamers.file.fsync` specifies if call fsync after writing the files, it's nesserary for data integrity when system crash, but slows down the commit time.

 ### Encoding